-The Company may experience increases in the cost or a sustained interruption in the supply or shortage of raw materials, including lithium-ion battery cells, semiconductors, and integrated circuits.
-Any such increase or supply interruption could materially negatively impact the business, prospects, financial condition and operating results.
+The Company and its vendors may experience increases in the cost or a sustained interruption in the supply or shortage of raw materials, including lithium-ion battery cells, semiconductors, and integrated circuits.
+Any such increase or supply interruption could materially negatively impact the Company's business, prospects, financial condition and operating results.
 Currently, the Company is experiencing supply chain shortages, including with respect to lithium-ion battery cells, integrated circuits, vehicle control chips, and displays.
-Certain production-ready components may be delayed in shipment to company facilities which has and may continue to cause delays in validation and testing for these components, which would in turn create a delay in the availability of saleable vehicles.
+Even if the Company reduces its reliance on foreign vendors, it still may be impacted by such shortages if its domestic vendors rely upon foreign sources for components.
+Certain production-ready components may be delayed in shipment to Company facilities which has and may continue to cause delays in validation and testing for these components, which would in turn create a delay in the availability of saleable vehicles.